dbos-inc/dbos-demo-apps/yky-social/README.md

     npm run dev
 ```

-The YKY front end website is hosted on `localhost:3001` by default.
+The YKY front end website is hosted on `localhost:3001` by default, so open a browser to http://localhost:3001 to see the app.